Top Running overhead Cranes

 top running wide flange.jpg

-Wide Flange Construction
+Wide Flange Top Running Crane Construction

 Wide flange top-riding cranes are designed with an “I-Beam” style structural girder.
 This girder is composed of plate steel fabricated to include a top flange, bottom flange, and web plate.
 This overhead crane design is ideal for freestanding, short span, or low capacity cranes.